 I’ve borrowed another inspiring book out of the library recently.
 The Violet Bakery Cookbook by Claire Ptak.
 It is so up my street, I want to make pretty much everything in it.
 I may just have to splash out and buy it.
 The recipes all look and sound as though you want to dive straight in, but they mostly have a healthy twist of some kind.

 The recipe that inspired me to make these scones was one for sour cream, chive and feta scones.
 As it happens, I had neither feta nor sour cream.
 But I did have brie and yoghurt.
 I used half wholemeal spelt rather than all plain white flour, reduced the salt and omitted the sugar for my own healthy twist.
 I also added some herbs de Provance to go with the French brie vibe.

 These are rich scones made with egg and a higher proportion of fat to flour than I am used to.
 They were rich and buttery as well as very cheesy, but also light and super tasty.
 In fact they are a meal in themselves.
 All I needed to do was cut them in half and sandwich with some crispy lettuce to make a very tasty lunch, which is what I did.
-Scroll down to the bottom of the page for the recipe.